robert-graf/TotalVibeSegmentator/README.md

 #pip uninstall nnunetv2
 #pip install nnunetv2==2.4.2

-# Hotfix Upstream is deliting functions... -- There is a function missing in nnunetv2.
-pip install blosc2 acvl_utils==0.2

 # Download the scripts (they will be downloaded to your current folder)
 git clone https://github.com/robert-graf/TotalVibeSegmentator.git
 cd TotalVibeSegmentator